mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

 ### Adaptive Weighted Loss Function for Accelerating Convergence

 In this case, because the encrypted sampling near the source region is performed as an independent subdataset for network training, the composition of the loss function includes the following five items: a control equation and an initial condition of the source region, a control equation and an initial condition of the source-free region, and a boundary condition.
 Experiments show that the five items in the loss function differ greatly in magnitude, so the simple summation of the loss functions will lead to the failure of network training, and the manual adjustment of the weight information of each loss function is very cumbersome.
-MindElec develops a weighting algorithm based on uncertainty estimation of multi-task learning.
-By introducing trainable parameters and adaptively adjusting the weight of each loss function, MindElec can significantly improve the training speed and accuracy.
+MindSpore Elec develops a weighting algorithm based on uncertainty estimation of multi-task learning.
+By introducing trainable parameters and adaptively adjusting the weight of each loss function, MindSpore Elec can significantly improve the training speed and accuracy.
 The algorithm is implemented as follows:

 ```python
 class MTLWeightedLossCell(nn.Cell):